domoritz/line-density/Readme.md

 You can use `line-density` in Observable.
 Check out https://beta.observablehq.com/@domoritz/line-density.

+Twitter published a library that uses the line density algorithm in pure JavaScript at https://observablehq.com/@twitter/density-plot-introduction.

 ## Installation

 This module is [available on npm](https://www.npmjs.com/package/line-density) and can be installed with `yarn add line-density`.